kostelansky17/disappearing_forests/README.md

 ## Research goals

 - Identify the trend of deforestation in the World
-- Find Countries/Areas which have been deforested the most
+- Find the most deforested Countries/Areas
-- Search for positive examples between counties
+- Search for positive examples between counties in the terms of deforestation
+- Investigate the deforestation in the most forested countries
-- Find the biggest producers of wood and investigate the impact of wood mining to deforestation
+- Find the biggest producers of wood and investigate the impact of wood mining on deforestation
+- Look for the biggest Importers/Exporters (countries) in the world and the connections between them
-- Search for correlations between agriculture industry/animal husbandry
+- Search for correlations between agriculture industry/animal husbandry and deforestation
 - ?
 Impact of growing cities on the forests and landscape
 - ?
 Natural disasters (fires) in 2018 in the forests
 - ?
 Emissions held in forests and their removal